Published October 2011 by Dekko Publishing

-Source: this copy courtesy of the publisher & Premier Virtual Author Book Tours
+Source: this copy courtesy of the publisher and Premier Virtual Author Book Tours

 After the death of his wife, Joseph Gaston boards a train with his four children and heads across Canada to Philibuster, Alberta where he hopes to make a better life for his family during the Great Depression.
 Joseph has a letter promising a job, a few dollars and a brother and sister-in-law who have offered to help.

 Things get off to a rocky start when Joseph angers the chief of police by helping a hobo hopping off the train in Philibuster and then reports for his new job only to be told the position has already been filled.
 While his boys seem to flourish and his daughters become deeply attached to his sister-in-law, Joseph has a much harder time of it.
 The pressure of providing food and shelter for his family while maintaining his integrity, staying clear of the chief of police, and come to terms with his growing feelings for a Beth Hoogaboom, a woman who doesn't entirely fit in herself, weighs heavily on Joseph until one night he finally snaps.